Emekadavid/weratedogs_twitter_archive/README.md

 The data quality issues were not much.
 Some variables were spread across multiple columns and has to be harmonized for tidiness like the dog names in twitter_archive dataframe.
 Also, the counts_tweet dataframe is just a reflection of the information in the twitter_archive dataframe so for harmony I will have to merge these two.

+Data cleaning was carried out on the quality and tidiness issues discovered and then all the dataframes were merged to produce one single dataframe.
+This master dataframe was then saved as `twitter_archive_master.csv`.

+## Analyzing and Visualizing the Data

 TBC